By Dr. Sarah Bennett, NMD / September 19, 2019

 People can feel chronic pain in really any area of the body, and the causes may be multifactorial.
-This is why your physician should always do a thorough exam to determine the root causes and how to proceed.
+This is why your physician should always be thorough with medical history and physical exams to determine the root causes and how to proceed.

-Two of the main categories for chronic pain are joint pain and muscle pain.
+A few of the main categories for chronic pain are joint pain, neurological pain, systemic pain, and muscle pain.
 These can be caused by a variety of different things, including:

 This list isn’t meant to scare you as much as show you just how many different things could be causing you pain.
-Even if you think you know the cause (perhaps you’ve been meaning to improve your posture or already know of a disease you have), it’s always important to have a doctor examine you when you’ve been experiencing noticeable and chronic pain.
+Even if you think you know the cause (perhaps you’ve been meaning to improve your posture or already known condition), it’s always important to have a doctor examine you when you’ve been experiencing noticeable acute and chronic pain.